 Set within leafy Kent suburbs, Haslington Lodge Greenhithe is an impressive 46 bed residential care home Dartford providing twenty-four hour care and assistance for the elderly and specifically those diagnosed with dementia.

-Haslington Lodge Greenhithe is a specialist 24 hour elderly care and dementia facility where consideration is given to the differing personal needs and requirements of residents’ care needs.
+Haslington Lodge Greenhithe is one of our care homes in Kent that specialises in 24 hour elderly care and dementia facility where consideration is given to the differing personal needs and requirements of residents’ care needs.

 We focus on positively maintaining residents’ skills and abilities, encouraging recreational fulfilment and dignified independence, whilst being supported with genuine care and concern.